-With a reverse mortgage (sometimes called a home equity conversion loan), homeowners of a certain age may use home equity for living expenses without having to sell their homes.
-Choosing between a monthly payment amount, a line of credit, or a lump sum, you may get a loan based on your equity.
-Paying back your loan is not required until when the homeowner puts his home up for sale, moves (such as into a care facility) or passes away.
-When your home has been sold or you no longer use it as your primary residence, you (or your estate) must pay back the lender for the money you got from your reverse mortgage as well as interest among other finance charges.
+In a reverse mortgage (also called a home equity conversion loan), homeowners of a certain age may use home equity for anything they need without having to sell their homes.
+The lender pays you money determined by the equity you've built-up in your home; you get a lump sum, a payment each month or a line of credit.
+Repayment isn't required until the homeowner puts his home up for sale, moves (such as into a care facility) or passes away.
+When you sell your home or is no longer used as your primary residence, you (or your estate) have to pay back the lending institution for the money you obtained from the reverse mortgage in addition to interest among other fees.

 Do you have a question regarding a mortgage program?